-Andrea took a fifth undergraduate year at UW-Milwaukee, studying medieval history and religious studies, followed by MDiv and MA-Church Music studies at Trinity Lutheran Seminary and Luther Seminary.
+Andrea took a fifth undergraduate year at UW-Milwaukee, studying medieval history and religious studies, and was named Outstanding Student in medieval history.
+This year was followed by four years of MDiv and MA-Church Music studies at Trinity Lutheran Seminary and Luther Seminary.
+At Trinity, Andrea was awarded the Holleque Scholarship in Church Music on the merits of her composition portfolio.
 She served her internship at St. John’s Lutheran Church in Richland Center, WI, in 2001-02.
-After returning from study abroad at Gladstone’s Library in Wales during her last year at Luther, where she researched the intersection of Celtic and Benedictine monasticism in early medieval England, Andrea met a radio engineer named Shane, and they got married a year later.
+During her last year at Luther, Andrea undertook study abroad at Gladstone’s Library in Wales, where she researched the intersection of Celtic and Benedictine monasticism in early medieval England as a recipient of the Canon Symonds Scholarship.
+After returning to Minnesota from Wales, Andrea met a radio engineer named Shane, and they got married a year later.
 They spent time in Minnesota and Michigan and lived in Laramie, Wyoming, for several years before moving to California in March 2020.

 Outside the church, Andrea loves cruising anywhere and exploring new-to-her places in England.
 Someday, she would like to pursue a Ph.D. in early medieval English church history, focusing on worship and liturgy in monastic communities.
 Andrea likes riding trains (her favorite is the 08:00 LNER service from London Kings Cross to York), eating lefse (Countryside from Blair, WI), watching soccer (Sunderland – Ha’way the Lads!), and speaking Norwegian (Bokmal).
 Her athletic non-prowess peaked when she bowled her Hebrew professor out for a duck in the annual Luther Seminary cricket match … and yes, she got extra credit points for that.